Sreeja-Kallem/MVVM/README.md

 Using this architecture pattern, designed a login page with email and password validations.
 Once the details are entered and login is initiated, It displays the corresponding toast message.

-When valid login details are entered, the toast message is displayed as shown below
+When valid login details are entered, the toast message is displayed as shown below....